garnerm91/J1850/README.md

 Check out the video for more details. https://youtu.be/fsicVHIBsBg

 # Sketch
 Use the write exmaple .ino to get started in arduino with this module.
+This makes use of Arduinos built in SPI drivers but no special plugins needed.